deployphp/deployer/docs/how-to-deploy-laravel.md

 }
 ```

-Now you will be able to serve you **laravel project**:
+Now you will be able to serve your **laravel project**!

 ![Laravel App](images/laravel.png)

-If you want to automatically migrate database, *Laravel* recipe ships with `artisan:migrate` task.
-Add this lines to your `deploy.php`:
+If you want to automatically migrate your database, *Laravel* recipe ships with `artisan:migrate` task.
+Add these lines to your `deploy.php`:

 ```php
 after('deploy:update_code', 'artisan:migrate');